jupyter/docker-stacks/docs/maintaining/tasks.md

    This way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the `Python` version).

+### `[FAST_BUILD]` pull requests

+If a PR title contains `[FAST_BUILD]`, the [docker.yml](https://github.com/jupyter/docker-stacks/blob/main/.github/workflows/docker.yml) workflow only builds and tests the `docker-stacks-foundation` and `base-notebook` images and skips all the other image jobs.
+This only affects `pull_request` events - pushes to the `main` branch and weekly scheduled builds always build all the images.

+Keep in mind:

+- Skipped jobs still satisfy the required status checks.
+  So, before merging such a PR, **make sure** the `[FAST_BUILD]` title is appropriate for the changes made (i.e. the changes can not affect the skipped images).
+- Changing a PR title does **not** re-trigger the checks (the workflow does not run on the `edited` activity type).
+  Push a new commit or re-run the workflow jobs to refresh the checks after retitling a PR.

 ## Updating Python version

 When a new `Python` version is released, we wait for: